FarmBot-Docs/farmbot-developers/v8/Documentation/farmware/farmware-hosting-and-workflows.md

 For example Farmware files, see [Hello Farmware](https://github.com/FarmBot-Labs/hello-farmware).

-__Farmware code filenames:__
-The following examples use `my_farmware_code.py`, but a different name should be chosen for your main Farmware code file.
+{% include callout.html type="info" title="Farmware code filenames" content="The following examples use `my_farmware_code.py`, but a different name should be chosen for your main Farmware code file." %}

 Farmware is downloaded by FarmBot OS by installing it via the Web App FarmBot OS is connected to, which can either be self-hosted or at the public [my.farm.bot](https://my.farm.bot/).
 The `manifest.json` file URL is used for installation.
 See [Installing Farmware](https://software.farm.bot/v6/docs/farmware#section-installing-farmware) in the user documentation for basic UI operation.